 - Assemble the enchiladas by filling each tortilla evenly with the shredded chicken mixture and 1 cup of shredded cheese.
 Roll the tortillas tightly to close and place in large baking dish seam side down.

-- Pour the remaining enchilada sauce over the tortillas, top with the remaining shredded cheese and bake for 20 minutes, until cheese is melted and bubbly.
+- Pour the remaining 1 3/4 cup enchilada sauce over the tortillas, top with the remaining 1 1/2 cups shredded cheese, and bake for 20 minutes until the cheese is melted and bubbly.

 - Serve immediately and garnish with desired toppings.